 According to insiders, Spielberg was less than pleased at how Cruise presented himself on the publicity tour.
 The director felt his behavior hurt the film.
 The two have not worked together since, and Cruise has never lived down those unhinged moments that live forever on youtube.

-7. What Does the Future Hold for Tom Cruise?
+7. What Does the Future Hold for Him?

 Questions & Answers